tanmaypardeshi/CSC-510-Project2-TeachersPetBot/Functiondes.md

 1. Function: on\_ready

    Description: run on bot start-up

-1. Function: on\_guild\_join
+1.Function: on\_guild\_join

-` 	`Description: run when a user joins a guild with the bot present
+   Description: run when a user joins a guild with the bot present

    Inputs:

-`    `-guild: the guild the user joined from
+      * guild: the guild the user joined from

 1. Function: on\_message

 Description: run when a message is sent to a discord the bot occupies